Viana Do Castelo is a city on the Costa Verde, Portugal and one of the stopping points on the Portuguese Camino De Santiago.

 Viana has been an important port and shipbuilding town for centuries.
 When the Age of Discoveries was in full swing, ships from Viana sailed all over the world, bringing back goods and glory.
 The city still plays an important maritime role being home to a number of shipyards.

-On the banks of the Rio Limia with a compact historical centre boasting an impressive square, the Plaza de Republica, Viana has a little of everything, including the regal Santuario Santa Luzia which overlooks the city.
+On the banks of the Rio Lima with a small historical centre boasting an impressive square, the Plaza de Republica, Viana has a little of everything, including the regal Santuario Santa Luzia which overlooks the city.
 Cafes, restaurants and bars line peaceful plazas and there are many narrow shopping lanes to explore.
-Viana also has a beach a small walk from the centre.
+A small beach is located close to Viana’s centre.

 Historical Centre & Placa de Republica

-The Placa de Republica is a long pedestrianised square in the centre of the old town surrounded by many centuries-old buildings including the Old City Hall.
-Built in the 16th century, the granite building has an arcade on its lower floor, and is capped with merlons.
+The Placa de Republica is a long pedestrianised square in the centre of the old town surrounded by many century old buildings including the Old City Hall.
+Built in the 16th century, the granite building has an arcade on its lower floor.
 Just above the central window is Viana do Castelo’s coat of arms.

-Take a few steps back from the old city hall to visit the square’s Renaissance fountain, also made from granite in the 1550s.
+A few steps back from the old city hall is the square’s Renaissance fountain also made from granite in the 1550s.

 The historical centre is home to the city’s many great restaurants serving the catch of the day.
-Viana has a lively nightlife and you’ll find plenty of cafes and bars serving drinks until the early hours.
+Viana has a lively nightlife and there are plenty of cafes and bars serving drinks until the early hours.

 Santuario de Santa Luzia

-Designed in eclecticist style, mixing Neo-Gothic and Byzantine styles, the rose windows are the largest on the Iberian Peninsula.
-Leading craftsmen were brought in to work on the frescos, sculpture and altar, sculpted from Vila Viçosa marble.
+Designed in an eclecticist style, mixing Neo-Gothic and Byzantine styles, the rose windows are the largest on the Iberian Peninsula.
+Leading craftsmen were brought in to work on the frescos, sculptures and altar sculpted from Vila Viçosa marble.

-The views from the dome of Viana do Castelo’s old town, the Atlantic, the River Limia, and pine-topped hills in three directions are simply stunning.
+The views from the dome of Viana do Castelo’s old town are stunning as they overlook the Atlantic Ocean, the River Lima, and pine-topped hills in three directions.

-While the view is worth the climb up, you can take the “elevador,” one of the longest in Europe.
+While the view is worth the climb up, visitors can take the “elevador” one of the longest in Europe.

 Museu do Traje

-The Museu do Traje (Costume Museum) shares the history of the traditional dress in this part of the north region of Portugal.
+The Museu do Traje (Costume Museum) shares the history of the traditional dress in this part of the northern region of Portugal.

 The focus is on the traditional dress during the 20th century.
-Ceremonial clothing for young women was colourful and loaded with gold filigree which would communicate the age, marital status etc of the female owner.
+The ceremonial clothing for young women was colourful and loaded with gold filigree which would communicate their age and marital status.
 There are also costumes worn by farmers, fishers, and the workers who used to cultivate seaweed along Viana do Castelo’s beaches.